top of page

 Only students who participate in-person in presenting the project are eligible to receive the medals/awards, and for high school students, receive financial support to participate in American Junior Academy of Science.
 The same time allowance described above for a single presenter for presentation and questions applies also to joint papers.
 If team members live in multiple NCSAS districts, you can reach out to the Director (thomas@ncssm.edu) to help determine which district to compete.

-What happens when you go to a regional/state event?
+What happens when you go to a district/state event?

 You will submit your paper in advance so judges can read your paper prior to seeing your presentation.
 At NCSAS, you will give a short 10 minute presentation (Powerpoint, Google Slide, or similar) that highlights the project.
 Other students will also present before or after you in your room.
 Typically you will be presenting in a classroom or conference room.
 Judges (typically people who work as researchers or teach advanced courses) review your paper and presentation and ask questions about your research.
 They often will want to know more about your project, project design, or have questions on items you share in your presentation.
 When possible a judge may have some general background in your project category, but often your work may be presenting something "new to them."
 Judges complete the scoring without sharing scores with students, and do not publicly announce any scores.